 We develop and use technology to respond to problems and make our lives easier.
 Communication technology in particular has advanced rapidly over the recent decades.
 This has direct effects on how we manage legal transactions.
-Initially, we could mail legal documents to other parties involved in a transaction.
-Then we could fax them.
-Then we could scan and email them.
+Initially, we could mail legal documents to other parties involved in a transaction then we could fax or scan and email them.
 Now, we have computer programs and laws which allow for electronic signatures and digital signatures, and which are progressing towards digital identities.

 With the COVID-19 pandemic, more transactions are taking place virtually.
 Technology and our culture were already pushing us in that direction, but the pandemic seems to have accelerated the process.
 The practice of law is no exception but brings with it some unique challenges, which include the requirement of the Law Society of Alberta that lawyers confirm the identity of the people or organizations they are representing.

 In response to the pandemic, the Legislature implemented emergency amendments to legislation which required an in-person meeting with a lawyer.
 The amendments allowed for meetings via two-way video conference.
 When meeting with a client virtually, the lawyer asks the client to send scans of their identification ahead of time.
 Then, during the video conference, the lawyer will ask the client to produce those same pieces of identification and take screen shots of them, which becomes part of the file.
 The lawyer can then observe the client sign any applicable documents.
 The client scans and sends the document to the lawyer.